 during the times specified in the application.

-You can submit your filled-out form and supporting documentation for approval.
-If approved, you will receive your rebate when purchasing new, electric landscape equipment from Jackson's Hardware in San Rafael.
+If approved by staff, you will receive your rebate when purchasing new, electric landscape equipment from Jackson's Hardware in San Rafael.
 Please see the application packet for further details.

-Starting on June 1, 2023 and through December 1, 2023, any resident using gas-powered landscape equipment will be issued a warning letter explaining the new regulations per Ordinance 1173.
+Starting on June 1, 2023 and through December 1, 2023, any resident using gas-powered leaf blowers and other gas powered landscape equipment will be issued a warning letter explaining the new regulations per Ordinance 1173.

 After December 1, 2023, if a warning letter was already issued, a $100 citation will be issued.
 If additional violations are reported and confirmed, increasing citations of $200 - $500 may be issued.